noahliechti/passport-twitter-authentication-serverless/README.md

 - run `npx netlify login` and `npx netlify link` to link our local directory to the remote Netlify project. with this method it will automatically inject the environment variables from Netlify.
 - Run `npm run serve`

+> Running the App in production requires you to set Network Access in MongoDB to allow access from everywhere.